programming-notes/active-record-intro-belongs-to-association-challenge/README.md

 ```
 *Figure 9*.
 Making a Dog for a Rating

-When we assign the dog to which a rating belongs using the setter method, we must already have a dog object.
+When we assign the dog to which a rating belongs using the setter method, we must have a dog object to pass as the argument.
 Sometimes we find ourselves with just a rating object and the attributes for a dog, but not an actual dog object.
-In such a case, we can build or create a dog for the rating.
+In such a case, we can choose to build or create a dog for the rating.
 And again, Active Record will handle the foreign key work, so that the dog we make is associated to our rating.

 In Figure 9 we create a new rating object.
 We supply all the attributes for the object except for the dog id.
 When we instantiate the object, it's dog id attribute is set to `nil`.
 This rating was made for a dog, but that dog does not yet exist in our database.

-We use one of the other methods provided by `.belongs_to`:  the `#create_dog` method.
+We create the dog using one of the other methods provided by `.belongs_to`:  the `#create_dog` method.
 This method allows us to create a new dog and associate it with our rating at the same time.
 We can see that when we call the `.create_dog` method, it saves a new dog to the database and updates the foreign key value of `new_rating`.
 And we can now access the newly created dog through our rating's getter method, `#dog`.

-In this case we used `.create_dog` which persists the new dog in the database before we actually save the rating.
+*Note:*  In this case we used `.create_dog` which persists the new dog in the database before we actually save the rating.
 Alternatively, we could use `.build_dog` to create the dog object in Ruby but not persist it in the database until we persist the rating.
-This is another example of Active Record providing paired methods where one method tries to persist and object and the other requires saving records manually.
+This is another example of Active Record providing paired methods where one method tries to persist an object and the other requires saving records manually.

 ### Release 3:  Declare Belongs To Associations